mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     }
     ```

-1. Review the configuration settings to verify they meet the following requirements:
+1. Review the configuration settings to verify they meet the following guidelines and requirements:
     - The `name` indicates the pool instance name.
-      In this sample pool configuration file, the instance name is `ping-lb` and you must have this information to edit, update, or delete the Edge-LB pool instance after you deploy it.
+      In this sample pool configuration file, the instance name is `ping-lb`.
+You must have this name to edit, update, or delete the Edge-LB pool instance after you deploy it.

     - The `haproxy.frontends.linkBackend.defaultBackend` must match the `haproxy.backends.name` value.
       In this sample pool configuration file, the backend name is `ping-backend`.

     - The `haproxy.backends.endpoint.portName` in the pool configuration file must match the `portDefinitions.name` in the app definition file.
 In this sample pool configuration file, the name is `pong-port`.

     - The `haproxy.frontends.bindPort` setting indicates the port used to access the app.
 In this sample pool configuration file, the app is accessible on port 15001.

     - The `haproxy.stats.bindPort` setting indicates that the port for accessing load-balancing statistics.
-    In this sample configuration file, the setting of `0` specifies that the port be dynamically allocated.
+In this sample configuration file, the setting of `0` specifies that the port is dynamically allocated.

     - The `haproxy.backends.marathon.serviceID` must match the name of the app definition.
       In this sample pool configuration file, the service name is `\ping`.